 In spring, small light green branches will shoot out a lot.
-If your trees are young, then let them shoot out.
+If your dragon fruit vines are young, then let them shoot out.
 If there are quite a lot for one main branch to carry, prune off some smaller branches.

 Leaving 1-2 smaller branches for one main branch is good, but 5 or 6 of them may be a little too much.
 Some growers get little fruit yields when leaving too many branches for one mama to carry.

 Here are the branches one dragon fruit plant has on average over the years:

 |Number of branches per plant

 When pruning, choose lighter green branches & leave the darker green branches alone.
 The darker ones are usually the more mature ones that can bear fruits.
 If it's the first year of your dragon fruit, you can cut a bit of the top of the branch off.
 This can induce more branches shooting out from that one stem.

 Also, consider tipping the plant.
 Tipping is like cutting off the pointy end of the branch.
 This makes the plants a little bit "angry".
 For survival & reproduction, it may produce more branches and thus more fruits in response.